ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

 > Try altering the page title in your Developer Tools console.
 Type `app.pagetitle='Hello'` and your page title should update instantly.
 Vue.js is detecting that your app's state has changed and updates the HTML to reflect that.

-Your code should now look like [Tutorial Step 2 - Initial Set Up](tutorial/step2) and in a web browser should be beginning to look like an app with a blue bar at the top.
+Your code should now look like [Tutorial Step 2 - Creating the Vue.js App](tutorial/step2) and in a web browser should be beginning to look like an app with a blue bar at the top.

 ![step2](img/step2.png)

-## Data Model
+## Adding data

 Our app is going to store two types of data